florentpoujol/Daneel/readme.md

         Daneel.Event.Listen("EventName", ALocalFunction) -- same for global functions Daneel.Event.Listen("EventName", self.APublicFunction) -- do not add the parenthesis after the function name

-        -- to fire the event EventName, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
+        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
     end

-    function Behavior:APublicFunction(text)
-        print(text)
-    end

 You can also make gameObjects to listen to events.
-By default, the message "On[Event name]" will be sent (and optionnaly broadcasted) to that gameObject.
+By default, the message "On[Event name]" will be sent (and optionnaly broadcasted) on that gameObject.
 Ie :

     function Behavior:Awake()